HDCVLab/MC-Blur-Dataset/core_step_instruction/README.md

-## Some steps for synthesizing RHM and UHDM dataset
+## Some steps for synthesizing RHM and UHDM datasets

 ## RHM
 - Random select number of successive frames in the sharp video sequences (9-13 for 250 fps set, 19-25 for 500 fps set and 31-51 for 1000 fps set).